akshaychacko/akshaywebsite/content/projects/PairingHeapPQ.md

 showInProjects: false
 ---

-An implementation of a Priority Queue data structure using Pairing Heaps.
+An implementation of a Priority Queue data structure in C++ using Pairing Heaps.
+A node class is defined in order to develop this implementation.